Natural Language Generation: Conclusion

 \section{Conclusion}

 This article provided an overview of the field of Natural Language Generation.
-Due to space constraints, we have focused on the application side of the field (i.e.\ building and evaluating systems that convert data to text).
-Readers who would like to learn more about this topic can read the survey by \citet{gatt2018survey} or the recent book by \citet{Reiter2025}.

-NLG researchers have always found inspiration in the way humans produce language.
-Although we have not focused on this topic, we encourage readers to also explore the more cognitively oriented work that studies human language production in context, and work that compares human and automatic language production.
+Due to space constraints, we have focused on the application side of the field (i.e.\ building and evaluating systems that convert data to text), rather than on cognitive aspects.
+NLG researchers have always found inspiration in the way humans produce language, so although we have not focused on this topic, we do encourage readers to also explore the more cognitively oriented work that studies human language production in context (see, for example, the entry on spoken language production in this encyclopedia) and work that compares human and automatic language production.
+Readers who would like to learn more about Natural Language Generation can read the survey by \citet{gatt2018survey} or the recent book by \citet{Reiter2025}.

 \begin{ack}[Acknowledgments] \ldots \end{ack}

 \seealso{article title article title}\\